iluvjava/Maths/Notebook 2.0/AMATH 516 (Numerical Optimizations)/CVX Analysis/Convex Functions Characteristics.md

 **Remarks**:

-The definition of Lipchitz is in [[Lipschitz Continuity]], and the proof and detailed discussion will be in here: [[Convex Function is Locally Lipschitz]]
+The definition of Lipchitz is in [[Lipschitz Continuity]], and the proof and detailed discussion will be in here: [[Convex Function is Locally Lipschitz]].

 ---
 ### **Continuity of Convex Unitvariate Functions**